Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Comparison with Existing Linear or Low Rank Matrix Bandits

-However, these existing work cannot be applied directly to our problem, where the action set $\mathcal{X}$ consists of highly structured forest matrices derived from graph Laplacians.
+However, these existing works cannot be applied directly to our problem, where the action set $\mathcal{X}$ consists of highly structured forest matrices derived from graph Laplacians.
 In \citet{lu2021low, kang2022efficient}, they posit the existence of a nice exploration distribution over the arm set that ensures sufficient exploration (e.g., Assumption 2 in \citep{lu2021low}).
 Specifically, \citet{lu2021low} assume the existence of an exploration distribution $D$ over the action set $\mathcal{X}$, whose covariance has $\lambda_{\min}(\Sigma) \gtrsim 1/(d_1 d_2)$ and is sub-Gaussian.
 This assumption naturally holds when $\mathrm{conv}(\mathcal{X})$ contains a ball of radius $R = O(1)$, e.g., in continuous and isotropic settings.
 In contrast, our setting involves a finite and highly structured action set (forest matrices), where such a distribution is not available.
+Recent work, such as LowPopArt by \citet{Jang+2024}, develops a theoretical framework applicable to general arm sets via optimal experimental design.
+More recently, \citet{lee2026gl-lowpopart} extended this framework to generalized linear models.
+However, these approaches require constructing and inverting a covariance matrix in the vectorized space of dimension $\dimension^2 \times \dimension^2$.
+As a consequence, forming the corresponding estimator entails a computational cost on the order of $\mathcal{O}(\dimension^6)$ in the worst case.
+This scaling is prohibitive in social network settings with many agents.
+Also, in those works, the action space is supposed to span the full space, while our restricted actions derived from undirected graph Laplacians do not span in $\mathbb{R}^{\dimension^2}$, which implies we cannot rely on the existence of a well-behaved exploration distribution.
+While one could potentially adapt these methods by restricting the design to the span of symmetric actions, developing such a variant is beyond our scope.

-Attempting to construct an optimal sampling distribution a priori, as in \citet{Jang+2024}, is also intractable given the complex nature of the arms.
-To overcome this limitation, our work provides a novel and self-contained analysis.
+To overcome these limitations, our work provides a novel and self-contained analysis.
 Instead of assuming favorable sampling properties, we directly prove that the Restricted Strong Convexity (RSC) condition holds for our specific action set under uniform sampling (see \Cref{prop:rsc_final} and its proof in \Cref{appendix:rsc}).
 This analysis validates our exploration phase without external assumptions about the action set structure, establishing a solid foundation for using the explore-then-refine framework in online opinion dynamics.